Skip to content

 bash

-npx swallowkit init my-app --cicd github --cosmos-db-mode serverless --vnet outbound
+npx swallowkit init my-app --cicd github --backend-language csharp --cosmos-db-mode serverless --vnet outbound

 # Partially non-interactive (only --cicd specified; the rest will prompt)